IntEL4CoRo/ease_fall_school_2022/README.md

 * Add Mac Docker install
 * Don't use docker desktop for linux, on windows there's no other option though

+* Add Virtualbox VM option for AMD and non-x86 architectures, and Mac if that doesn't work
+* Add screenshots for firewall setup in windows

 ## Enable Hardware-Virtualization

 VT-x for intel, AMD-V for AMD chips